 Step 1: Start ‘Watering’ Seeds Very Heavily.

-For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work and responsibility.
+For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work, and responsibility.
 Be patient, if these positive moments show up rarely.
 Wait.
 They will happen.
-Any moment that is positive, smile, wink or offer a gentle touch.
+Any moment that is positive, smile, wink, or offers a gentle touch.
 Nothing more.
 Just engage by noticing these positive moments, and you are water seeds of a positive life with your attention and energy.
 Again, be patient here.

 Nothing more…just a slight bit of your attention and energy for now…